marccamb/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 My main interest is the understanding of the multiple and complex interactions existing between a host, and its associated microorganisms.
-These microorganisms can either be pathogens or members of the host microbiota and interact with eachother and with their host.
-These interactions can vary with environmental conditions, and impact the evolution of all partners.
-I have been using a combination of lab experiments, field sampling and microbial community metabarcoding, on insect and plant hosts.
+These microorganisms can either be pathogens or members of the host microbiota and potentially interact with eachother.
+Interactions between microorganisms or with the host can vary with environmental conditions, and impact the ecology and evolution of all partners.
+I have been using a combination of lab experiments, field sampling and microbial community single gene profiling, on insect and plant hosts.